Various driving laws help to keep drivers and passengers safe on the roads while driving or riding vehicles in the United Kingdom.

 The police send notice to the registered keeper of the vehicle if you get caught by speed camera.
-They will sent a notice of intended prosecution within 14 days of the offence.
+They can send a notice of intended prosecution (NIP) within fourteen (14) days of the offence.
 Ignoring the notice means you may have to attend a court summons.

-Vehicle and Driving Safety Laws and Restrictions in the United Kingdom
+Vehicle and Driving Safety Laws and Restrictions in United Kingdom